 When Staring Becomes Repetitive

-That said, though it shows that nearly everybody automatically stares at each other’s private areas, it becomes an obsessive worry for people who develop V-TOCD.
+That said, though it shows that nearly everybody tends to stare at each other’s private areas, it becomes an obsessive worry for people who develop V-TOCD.
 This is due to the tic-related problem involved.
 In other words, you can think of the tic like a sudden loud sound, and you automatically turn to look.
-So likewise, people with a visual tic respond as though the private area is a sound and releases it.
-Unfortunately, the released tic rests on the chest, rear and pelvic regions and is repetitive.
+So likewise, people with a visual tic respond to private regions in their view as though responding to loud noise.
+When they do this, they release the tic automatically and bring it to an endpoint.

 I’ve lived with V-TOCD for many years, but I’m now in recovery.
 I realised to recover, you need to notice your behaviours immediately before you get the premonitory urge to stare.
 For example, suppose you’re having a conversation.
 In this case, imagine you get the urge to stare at the other person’s privates, and your behaviour is to look to one side to avoid doing so.
 It’s repetitive and draws attention, making you feel conspicuous and anxious.
 That being the case, you would manage the tic around that behaviour (looking sideways).

 Get Yourself a Toolbag of Techniques

 A toolbag of techniques can help you choose what works best.
 So, for example, I would select a triangular gaze and hair-flick approach from my toolbag during a conversation to avoid looking sideways.
 To see the triangular gaze in your mind, draw a face, put a line across the eyes, and make a triangle where the point ends at the mouth.
 Now imagine the triangle is on the person’s face with whom you next have a conversation.
 The triangle is your focus.